happypeter/LGCB/book/c_first_prog.md

 layout: book
 title: The First Program
 ---
-## why we need to learn C?
+## Why learn C?
-So the question is why we need to learn C or any other so called programing language?
+So the question is why we learn C or any other so called programing language?

 To write programs, of course.
 And a computer program will run on our computer